 In regular consultation with our Medical Advisory Panel and our Board of Directors, Des Moines Metro Opera has implemented aggressive and forward-thinking Health and Safety policies.
 Our primary strategy is an entirely vaccinated company.
-We’ve coupled that with a requirement for audience members to demonstrate a negative COVID-19 test result or proof of vaccination in order to attend in person.
+We’ve coupled that with a requirement for audience members to demonstrate a negative COVID-19 test result in order to attend in person.
+Attendees may bypass this requirement by providing a record of their COVID vaccination.
 This is just the beginning of a comprehensive health and safety strategy.
 You can read more about it HERE.

 All 2021 Summer Festival productions will be performed in repertory beginning July 2 through July 25, 2021.
 Performances times vary.